Reading fuels my advocacy, here's why.

 I’ve found that other people who naturally seek out their next read are always curious about what others are reading and how they chose it.
 Through social media, I’m able to share my love of reading and advocate against modern slavery through books about human trafficking.
 Readers LOVE getting book recommendations, so I suggest my top 3 titles all the time.
 If you read any of these, I would love to hear your thoughts!

 The Locust Effect: Why the End of Poverty Requires the End of Violence, by Gary Haugen: This in-depth adult nonfiction book uses statistics and case studies to show the connections between poverty, lack of physical safety, and human trafficking.

 Sold, by Patricia McCormick: This young adult novel follows Lakshmi, a 13-year-old from Nepal who is sold into prostitution over the border in India.
 This book is recommended for mature YA readers (8th grade and up).

 Behind the Beautiful Forevers: Life, Death, and Hope in a Mumbai Undercity, by Katherine Boo: This nonfiction adult book is written by a journalist who lived in the slums of Mumbai for several years to report about the intertwined lives of people living in a neighborhood called Annawadi.

-We’re launching on June 12th for this year’s title: A Long Way Gone: Memoirs of a Boy Soldier, by Ishmael Beah.
+We recently launched our second annual book.
+This year’s title: A Long Way Gone: Memoirs of a Boy Soldier, by Ishmael Beah is a fascinating and eye opening read.
 I hope you’ll join me in conversation as we learn and discuss.
 We’ll grow in our advocacy together!